HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 To address this, I propose open-sourcing the project.
 By making the code available to the public, we can invite contributions from a diverse group of developers and enthusiasts.
 This collaborative approach will ensure the software remains up-to-date and continues to improve over time.

-The only concern would be the developer user base, but as we can observe from wxhelper project, I believe more de
+The only concern would be the developer user base, but as we can observe from wxhelper project, I believe some of the developers would like to take part

 Open-sourcing the project will not only facilitate its longevity but also foster innovation.
 I am eager to see how the community can enhance the project with their feedback, ideas, and contributions.
 By working together, we can create a more robust and versatile tool that benefits everyone.